BMSC Research Internships – Program Description

 Bamfield Marine Sciences Centre is a world-class teaching and research facility located on the outer west coast of Vancouver Island, Canada, situated in the traditional territory of the Huu-ay-aht First Nations, a Nuu-chah-nulth Nation and member of the Maa-nulth Treaty Society.

-The Marine Centre supports diverse coastal and marine research of the highest calibre and is recognized as among the very best research and training facilities in the world.
+BMSC supports diverse coastal and marine research of the highest calibre and is recognized as among the very best research and training facilities in the world.

 Explore the diversity of this dynamic coastal environment, from exposed rocky shorelines, expansive sandy beaches, productive estuaries, and ancient coastal temperate rainforests.

-2023 BMSC Research Internship Fees*
+2025 Bamfield Research Internship Fees

 Application Fee |